 - General needs: lab coats, patch (\$75.00).
-Check with preceptors to see if required. - Blood pressure cuff and stethoscope (Optional) (\$60.00) - Transportation to and from clinical assignments: (~\$350.00/year) - Educational aids such as flash drives, calculator, paper, pens and other supplies for nutrition education, copying costs for nutrition education handouts, etc. (\$250.00) - Textbooks: approximately (\$400.00) per semester - Journal of the Academy of Nutrition and Dietetics (student member \$58.00) - Senior year registration for RD exam review workshop ~ \$150.00.
+Check with preceptors to see if required. - Blood pressure cuff and stethoscope (\$60.00) (Optional) - Transportation to and from clinical assignments: (~\$500.00/semester) - Educational aids such as flash drives, calculator, paper, pens and other supplies for nutrition education, copying costs for nutrition education handouts, etc. (\$250.00) - Textbooks: approximately \$400.00 per semester - Journal of the Academy of Nutrition and Dietetics (student member \$58.00) - Learning packets essential to fourth year dietetic courses-costs approximately \$40 per semester - SDA Club dues (about \$5.00/year) - Inman/eatrightPREP RD exam (\$535) - Professional Liability Insurance (\$35.00) (Optional) (see next section in this handbook)

-- Learning packets essential to senior level dietetic courses-costs approximately \$40 per semester - SDA Club dues (optional) (about \$5.00/year) - Commission on Dietetic Registration (CDR) Examination Study Guide (optional, \$65. - Professional Liability Insurance (optional) (\$35.00) (see next section in this handbook) - Health Insurance: See Health Requirements Section III in this handbook.
+• Health Insurance: See Health Requirements Section III in this handbook.

-At the end of the senior year, there are additional expenses:
+At the end of the fifth year, there are additional expenses: